CGN News Editorial Standards and Practices

 Our editorial principle is simple: report what is known, identify what is not known, distinguish fact from analysis, and correct the record when necessary.

-These standards guide CGN News reporting, newsletters, live coverage, article pages, category pages, weather coverage, sports coverage, multimedia features, subscription products, and future editorial services.
+These standards guide CGN News reporting, newsletters, live coverage, article pages, category pages, weather coverage, sports coverage, market and business products, multimedia features, subscription products, and future editorial services.

 Mission Statement